odysseustheironwolf/odysseustheironwolf.github.io/_tabs/about.md

 ## About Me

 Hello!
 I'm Odysseus, the person behind this website.
-I'm passionate about technology, programming, and sharing knowledge.
+Junior SRE, I'm passionate about technology, programming, and sharing knowledge.

 ### Background